 For more information and to apply for Perkins Loan Cancellation, teachers need to contact the school that made the loan or to the school’s Perkins Loan servicer.

 If you are a teacher who doesn’t qualify for one of the other federal loan forgiveness options listed above, there is another way to get your loans forgiven.
 You would need to move your student loan payments to one of the four eligible income-driven repayment options.

-After making payments for 20 to 25 years, any remaining student loan debt would be forgiven.
-As mentioned earlier, the four income-driven repayment plans are:
+Under an IDR plan, after making payments for 20 to 25 years, any remaining student loan debt is forgiven.
+The four IDR plans are: